asyncapi/website/content/blog/automated-releases.md

 ---

 > tl;dr
-from now on, some libraries owned by [AsyncAPI Initiative](https://www.asyncapi.com/) are released in an automated way.
+from now on, [generator](https://github.com/asyncapi/generator/) is released in an automated way.
 We roll-out this setup to the rest when we see it is needed.

 Repetitive tasks are boring.
 If what you do manually can be automated, then what are you waiting for!